-As the name “bidirectional” implies, there are basically two modes of operation in an “Integrated Bidirectional DC” converters in terms of power transfer.
-Based on Fig. X, these modes are denoted by Mode A-to- B and Mode B-to- A. Some correlate this feather as “charging” and “discharging” modes, which comes from the fact that at least one of the dc sources in many IBDC applications is a battery, and thus charging and discharging terms become meaningful.
+As the name “bidirectional” implies, there are basically two modes of operation in an “Integrated Bidirectional DC” converter in terms of power transfer.
+These modes are denoted by Mode A-to- B and Mode B-to- A. Some correlate this feather as “charging” and “discharging” modes, which comes from the fact that at least one of the dc sources in many IBDC applications is a battery, and thus charging and discharging terms become meaningful.
 The PSB is ideally suited to test batteries, EV chargers, Motor Controllers and Energy Storage Systems.

 Auto-Ranging Power Stage

 All models are equipped with a flexible auto-ranging bi-directional power stage which provides a higher output voltage at lower output current, or a higher output current at lower output voltage, always limited to the max. nominal output power.
 The power set value is adjustable with these models.
 Therefore, a wide range of applications can already be covered using just one unit.

 Much like our ELR 9000 Series of Programmable DC Loads, the PSB 9000 regenerates 92-94% of the sunk current to the AC input.
 This form of energy recovery lowers energy costs, heat dissipation and avoids expensive liquid cooling systems, as required conventional electronic loads which convert the DC input energy into heat.